-“Harvesting” zinnias as cut flowers will also encourage full growth, telling the zinnia to keep producing blooms until some are able to go to seed.
-Cut the stems above leave or bud nodes and the stems will keep growing and producing new blooms.
+Harvesting zinnias as cut flowers will also encourage full growth, telling the zinnia to keep producing blooms until some can go to seed.
+Cut the stems above the leaf or bud nodes and new stems will keep growing and producing new blooms.

 Once a zinnia plant is done, you can remove it and plant something else in its place.
-For heirloom varieties, let one or two go to seed and be sure to collect them for next year.
+For heirloom varieties, let a few go to seed and be sure to collect them for next year.
 Try to save seeds from zinnia plants that are tucked behind others to avoid having dying zinnias as a focal point.